mulw/LocationBased-App/README.md

 Implementing a web map can be complex and many adopt the strategy of using external services, but in most cases, this strategy turns out to be a major data and cost management problem.

-In this guide we’ll see how to create a web map with the Python-based web framework Django using its GeoDjango module, storing geographic data in your relational database on which to run geospatial queries.
+we’ll see how to create a web map with the Python-based web framework Django using its GeoDjango module, storing geographic data in your relational database on which to run geospatial queries.

-Through this article, you can learn how to add on your website a complex and interactive web map based on this software:
+Through this ,you can learn how to add on your website a complex and interactive web map based on this software:

     GeoDjango, the Django geographic module
     PostGIS, the PostgreSQL spatial extension